Elders/Cronus.Projections.Cassandra/src/Elders.Cronus.Projections.Cassandra/Cronus.Projections.Cassandra.rn.md

+#### 5.0.0-beta0015 - 25.07.2018
+* Expose locking for creating and dropping tables
+* Removed CanChangeSchema

 #### 5.0.0-beta0014 - 23.07.2018
 * Create snapshot tables if the load query fails
 * Create schema session with the already created keyspace